EquiBrew contains no prohibited or restricted substances and can be used by race and sport horses.

 EquiBrew is not a substitute for vitamin/mineral/trace element supplements but improved digestion can improve the uptake of these inputs such that less is needed over time.
 We recommend blood testing and veterinary advice to determine if supplementation is required.

 EquiBrew is not a substitute for anti-parasitic products.
 We recommend using worming products when fecal egg counts are excessive or when obvious signs and symptoms of parasites are observed rather than prophylactic use of these products.
 It is prudent to seek veterinary advice if in doubt.

 Do not refrigerate EquiBrew.
 Store tightly capped and out of direct sunlight.
-Use within two weeks of opening.
+Use within 21 days of opening.

 Protect from extremes of temperature (do not allow to freeze or expose to over 40oC or 105oF).
 Keep out of direct sunlight.
 Do not refrigerate.
 Room temperature is best.
 Use before date on bottle and within 2 weeks of opening.

 For horses/ponies dealing with specific issues, we recommend a loading dose of 250mls per day (8 fl oz), mixed into feed, and split if feeding more than once daily, for 1-4 weeks.
 For horses that are generally well, or that have already had a loading dose, the recommended maintenance dose is 100ml (3-4 fl oz)per day.

 Increase dose in times of stress such as transport, competition, feed changes, increased training, after antibiotic use etc....

 There is a great deal of variability in the gut ecology of horses.
 This factor is far more important than body size.
 Once the loading dose period is completed the effects observed with each individual horse are the best indicator for the correct long term dosage rate.